gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

     linkStyle 7 stroke:#dc2626
 ```

-Notice all those red arrows?
-Each represents a potential attack vector.
-Real incidents demonstrate why this matters.
+Each red arrow is a potential attack vector.
+Real incidents show the consequences.

 ### Real Attacks, Real Impact